Summer is the perfect time to fire up the grill for easy weeknight dinners or for weekend cook-outs with friends.

 - Flat-leaf parsley, for serving

-1 Marinate the meat: Combine the steak strips, olives, onion pieces, olive oil, lemon juice, rosemary, salt, and pepper into a bowl.
+Combine the steak strips, olives, onion pieces, olive oil, lemon juice, rosemary, salt, and pepper into a bowl.
 Stir to combine everything.
 Place in the refrigerator to marinate for 30 minutes.
 If using wood skewers, place in water at this time.

-2 Assemble the skewers: When ready to grill, thread pieces of beef, onion, and olives onto the skewers.
+When ready to grill, thread pieces of beef, onion, and olives onto the skewers.
 For longer pieces of beef, make an "S" shape as you thread onto the skewers.

-3 Heat the grill: Heat a gas or charcoal grill to high heat, about 500°F or until you can hold your hand above the grate for 1 to 2 seconds.
+Heat a gas or charcoal grill to high heat, about 500°F or until you can hold your hand above the grate for 1 to 2 seconds.

-4 Grill the steak skewers: When your gas or charcoal grill is hot, use tongs to oil the grill grates with a small folded piece of paper towel dipped in oil.
+skewers: When your gas or charcoal grill is hot, use tongs to oil the grill grates with a small folded piece of paper towel dipped in oil.

 Place the skewers on the hot grill and cook, turning once or twice, until charred and the steak is cooked to your preferred level of doneness, about 6 minutes total for medium-rare or up to 10 minutes for well-done.

-5 Serve: Remove from the grill and place on a clean serving platter.
+Remove from the grill and place on a clean serving platter.
 Sprinkle with fresh parsley and serve.